Paradise (2025 TV series)

-Paradise is an American political thriller television series created by Dan Fogelman and starring Sterling K. Brown, Julianne Nicholson, and James Marsden.
+Paradise is an American post-apocalyptic political thriller television series created by Dan Fogelman and starring Sterling K. Brown, Julianne Nicholson, and James Marsden.
 It was released on Hulu in the United States on January 26, 2025.
-The series has received generally positive reviews from critics, with praise for its premise, writing, and performances (particularly those of Brown, Nicholson, and Marsden), although concerns have been raised about the pacing.
-At the 77th Primetime Emmy Awards, the series received a nomination for Outstanding Drama Series and acting nominations for Brown, Nicholson, and Marsden.
+The series has received generally positive reviews from critics, with praise for its premise, writing, and performances (particularly those of Brown, Nicholson, and Marsden).
+The series has been nominated for eleven Primetime Emmy Awards, including two nominations for Outstanding Drama Series and acting nominations for Brown, Nicholson, and Marsden.

-In February 2025, the series was renewed for a second season.
+In February 2025, the series was renewed for a second season, which premiered on February 23, 2026.
+In March 2026, the series was renewed for a third season.

 Premise

-Set in a city-sized underground bunker in Colorado three years after a doomsday event, the series follows United States Secret Service agent Xavier Collins as he seeks to discover the truth behind the killing of the President of the United States.
-As Xavier comes under suspicion for President Bradford's death, he searches for answers about what really happened, and is unsure whom he can trust as his questions lead to many shocking revelations.
+The series is set in a city-sized underground bunker in Colorado three years after a doomsday event.
+It follows United States Secret Service agent Xavier Collins as he seeks to discover the truth behind the killing of the president of the United States.
+Xavier comes under suspicion for President Bradford's death, so he searches for answers about what really happened―though he is unsure whom he can trust, as his questions lead to many shocking revelations.